aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 <announce> 201.17.120.226 is connected as <user8>.
 <announce> already connected: 201.17.120.226 as <user5>, 201.17.120.226 as <user6>, 201.17.120.226 as <user7>.

-3. Verify the game servers.
+5. In another terminal window, verify the game servers.
 Let the command running with the `-w` flag to detect state changes.
 We should see one server in the `Allocated` state, and the others in the `Ready` state.
 ```bash
 kubectl get gs -n gameservers -w
 ```

-4. In the terminal windows running the clients, type anything and press enter.
+6. In the terminal windows running the clients, type anything and press enter.
 We should see the messages replicated to the other client windows.

-5. Press `CTRL-C` in all the client windows.
+7. Press `CTRL-C` in all the client windows.
 This should close the clients.
 When the last one closes, switch to the window with the `kubectl get gs -w` command.
 It should show that the allocated server is shutting down (since all the players disconnected) and a new game server is being provisioned.

-6. We can repeat the process with different values to the `-latencyRegion1` and `-latencyRegion2` flags when calling the client, to verify how it affects the game server allocation.
-Remember to stop  the `bash kubectl get gs -n gameservers -w` with `CTRL-C`, adjust the kubectl context to the cluster with the lowest latency, using the command
+8. We can repeat the process with different values to the `-latencyRegion1` and `-latencyRegion2` flags when calling the client, to verify how it affects the game server allocation.
+Remember to stop the client with `CTRL-C`, adjust the kubectl context to the cluster with the lowest latency, using the command
 ```bash
 kubectl config use-context $(kubectl config get-contexts -o=name | grep ${CLUSTER1})
 ```